List of Hatzalah chapters: Catskill Mountains

 This chapter is part of Central Hatzalah of New York City.
 While the Catskills have a year-round operation, the vast majority of their activity is in July and August, when summer residents arrive.

 Fleischmanns

+Flichmanns Hatzolah operates in the summer months only, using one ambulance designated as FL-901.

 Kiryas Joel/Monroe

 The Hasidic community in Kiryas Joel (Monroe), NY, has a chapter.
 Uniquely, it operates separately from all other New York State Hatzolah organizations.
 It was founded in 1995.